Drought-stricken California doused by major storm

 “We have already had several collisions this morning for vehicles hydroplaning, numerous trees falling, and several roadways that are experiencing flooding,” the highway patrol’s office in Oroville tweeted on Sunday.
 “If you can stay home and off the roads today, please do.
 If you are out on the roads, please use extreme caution.”

+The same storm system also slammed Oregon and Washington state, causing power outages affecting tens of thousands of people.
+Two people were killed when a tree fell on a vehicle in the greater Seattle area.
+Eastside Fire & Rescue responded to the scene of the fatalaties near Preston, Washington, which is about 20 miles east of Seattle.

-In nearby Colusa and Yolo counties, state highways 16 and 20 were shut for several miles due to mudslides, the state Department of Transportation said.
+In California’s Colusa and Yolo counties, state highways 16 and 20 were shut for several miles due to mudslides, the state Department of Transportation said.

 Burn areas remain a concern, as land devoid of vegetation can’t soak up heavy rainfall as quickly, increasing the likelihood of flash flooding.